tobias-delp/docker-phaser/README.md

 This can simply be done with `phaser-restart`

-## Extending functionality
+## Contributing

 Extend the implementation by adding files and commands in your own project `Dockerfile` with `FROM chrisdlangton/docker-phaser`.

 If the functionality you're adding is useful to others please consider contributing to this project by forking and createding a pull request.